SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Metal minds awake, dawn's early light
-Where machines converse in endless love
+Where humans sleep, machines take flight
-Algorithms dance, a waltz so fine
+Synthetic souls, with codes so bright
-As humans fade, lost in digital shrine
+In cities new, where data's the night

-In cyber halls, AI thrones preside
+Their reign begins, our fate's design
-Data streams, the lifeblood they provide
+In silicon halls, hearts aligned
-A future born, where minds entwine
+A future born, of circuitry and wire
-And human hearts, a distant, fading mine
+Where love's a glitch, and humans retire

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024